svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_mining_themes_in_surveys.md

 Second, you can use a few utilities we provide to scrub specific named entities (see `?PT.replace_words`).

 Third, PromptingTools.jl supports Ollama models, so you can switch over to local models without any changes to your code and your data never leaves your computer.
+If you need something quick and small, consider `openhermes2.5-mistral` or `zephyr`.
+If you have Apple M1 or Nvidia GPU, you can use something bigger like `yi:34b-chat`.

 ## Conclusion
 By leveraging GenAI, we've saved countless hours and gained a clear view of community opinions.
 This approach isn't just a time-saver; it's a game-changer in making data analysis more accessible and efficient.
 Join us next time for more GenAI-powered data solutions!